Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-QyKyNbHPaHg.md

 ### Transcript

-> let me personalize my character that is something that we have talked about that internally, that's something that might happen or i think it's gonna happen
+> let me personalize my character that is something that we have talked about that internally, that's something that might happen or I think it's gonna happen